PengJiyuan/xbundle/README.md

 # xbundle
-Get out of webpack and rollup config.
+Get out of webpack config.

-> This project is just a wrapper on webpack and rollup.
+> This project is just a wrapper on webpack.

 ## Install